alt-ctrl-code/home/BIO.md

 - its duck-typed,
 - its cross-platform.

-I also have a meaningful life outside software.
-I love my dog, but am and always have been a cat person.
+I also have a meaningful life outside of software design.
+I love my wife and kids and dog, but am and always have been a cat person, and an anarchist (with a lower-case "a").

 You can find me on LinkedIn, Twitter and Gmail with the @craigparra handle &ndash; though, if you do want to email me, craigparra+alt-javascript is preferred.